Managing Android Devices: Workspace ONE Operational Tutorial

 The following steps discuss enrolling a personally owned Android device into Workspace ONE UEM in Android Enterprise’s BYOD mode.
 Screenshots of steps might differ based on device make and OS version.
 To document this procedure, a Samsung S22 running Android 13 was used.

-3. Enter the enrollment Group ID and click Next
+- Enter the enrollment Group ID and click Next.

-1. Enter your login username and password and click Next
+- Enter your login username and password and click Next.

-1. During the enrollment process, you will see several processing screens.
-You do not need to interact with the device further until you see an enrollment confirmation from the Intelligent Hub.
-After the enrollment process is complete, the Agent displays the notification.
+- During the enrollment process, you will see several processing screens.
+You will need to interact with the device further until you completion of enrollment.

 Onboarding Corporate Owned (Work Managed) Devices